godotengine/godot-docs/tutorials/xr/openxr_composition_layers.rst

     ...

-Finally, if we aren't intersecting, we simply clear our state.
+Finally, if we aren't intersecting, we clear our state.

 .. code:: gdscript